 Monroe Science Educational Services (MSES) is a secondary educational, science-based, field study trip and consultation business.
 We enjoy serving the community with an emphasis on bringing “real-world” science topics, processes and applications to students and families.
-We offer a variety of indoor and outdoor programs and student/teacher workshops geared towards National and California State Science Standards.
+Our programs are aligned with National NGSS and California State Science and Environmental Standards.

 The goal of MSES is to bring expert Science Literacy, Science Education, and Real-World Science Topics and Techniques to students.

 Monroe Science Educational Services is an educational endeavor designed to “bridge the gap from the known to the unknown”.
 All projects, programs and workshops are completely aligned with both National and California State Science Standards.

 Education is everywhere – particularly the natural world.

 Monroe Science Educational Service’s founder James Randy Monroe has always been passionate and enthusiastic about science.
 With a Bachelor of Arts in Liberal Studies, a Masters in Science Education & Technology Leadership, a Multiple Subject Teaching Credential with a Science Authorization, and a Single Subject Credential in Earth and Planetary Sciences—he has served on the California Subject Examinations for Teachers Testing Board and developed the current Earth & Planetary CSET science test.